 You will need an internet enabled device with a modern browser, such as Internet Explorer, Safari, Chrome or Firefox.

-You will need to provide your full name as your Mercy care team knows you, an e-mail address, your date of birth, gender and the last four digits of your Social Security Number.
+You will need to provide your full name as your Mercy care team knows you, an e-mail address, your date of birth, gender and your Social Security Number.
 This information is used to make sure you will be connected to the correct medical record at your doctor's office.

 First, you need to be a patient of a Mercy Clinic Care Team (if you are not, click here to find one).
 If you already have a Mercy Clinic Care Team, then register online or talk to a Mercy Clinic staff member.